 You are reading the Original Version (CLB5+) Read Simple Version (CLB3-4) Start your year on a high note!
-Take care of your body, mind, finances and even your environment, so that you can start the new year prepared and raring to go.
+Take care of your body, mind, finances and even your environment, so you can start the new year prepared.
 Make this coming year the year you become your best self.
 Start with your most important resource – your health.
 January is the best time to schedule a physical check-up with your doctor.
 Do this ahead of time.
-During the check-up, your doctor will check your health history and order some tests.
+During the check-up, your doctor will review your health history and order some tests.
 Depending on your age, the doctor may screen you for high blood pressure, cholesterol level, or for diabetes.
 They’ll also check your bone and heart health.
 Getting a check-up is important even if you don’t feel sick.
 It is a preventive measure that can help you improve or maintain good health throughout the year.
 Plan your goals differently this year.
 Start by writing down your accomplishments the past year, instead of thinking of what you lack.
-Recognizing your strengths can boost your confidence, get you thinking positively, and motivate you to aspire for more.
-Then, set new goals to build on your achievements.
-For example, you can strive to continuously improve your English, build your finances by increasing savings, focusing on your health by starting a new exercise regimen, taking on a new training course to boost your career, and others.
-Do your best to sustain the positive vibe.
-Think of the next year-end and how good it will feel when you look back on what you’ve accomplished.
+Recognizing your strengths can boost your confidence.
+It can also help you think positively so that you’ll be motivated to aspire for more.
+Then, list down new goals to build on your achievements.
+For example, after increasing your CLB level this year, you can aim for higher levels next year.
+You can also try out investing to boost your past savings (make sure to ask for advice from a legitimate financial advisor).
+You can also decide to start a new exercise regimen, take on a new training course to boost your career, and others.
+Do your best to sustain the momentum.
+Think of the next year-end and how good it will feel when you look back on all that you’ve accomplished.
 Getting rid of clutter can be therapeutic for your mind and body.
-Plus, you increase efficiency and productivity when things are organized at your home and office.
-No more wasted time looking for your car keys or files that you need urgently!
-Schedule some time to clean your house (take down your holiday decorations after the New Year celebration), re-arrange your closet, throw away things you don’t need or donate to charity.
+Plus, you increase efficiency when things are organized at your home and office.
+No more wasted time looking for your car keys or files!
+Schedule some time to clean your house (take down your holiday decorations after the New Year celebration), re-arrange your closet, throw away things you don’t need, or donate to charity.
 Make it a family event to make it fun.
 Clean out your office desk.
 Don’t forget to unclutter your computer.
 Did you know that having too many files on your desktop slows it down?
 It also makes it hard to find files and easier to accidentally delete them.
 The best thing to do is to gather related files, save them into a folder and name each folder clearly so that they’ll be easy to find.
 You can make subfolders inside your folder to make it more organized.
 For example, in your “Personal Files” folder, you can have sub-folders for photos, resumes, bills, etc. When you’re done categorizing all the files, move all your folders to My Documents.
 Create a shortcut on your desktop so you can access your files quickly.
 Delete unnecessary files (Important!
 Be absolutely sure that you don’t need them anymore before deleting.
 If you’re unsure, keep those you’re not ready to delete in a separate folder for checking later).
 Clear your recycle bin.
-One of the biggest burdens that can hang on your mind are debts.
+Having debts can slow you down.
 If you splurged during the holidays using your credit card, you might be in for a shock come January.
-It would be wise to pay off all your credit card debts as early as you can.
-If you can’t pay them in full, at least pay higher than the minimum to avoid being saddled with a high interest.
+It would be wise to pay off all your debts as early as you can.
+If you can’t pay them in full, at least pay higher than the minimum to avoid having to pay for a high interest.
 Resolve to stick to a budget next year and start saving.
 Read 8 habits that will help you avoid getting into debt to stay financially healthy in the coming year.
 Just as our body needs a tune-up to start the year right, so does our mental health.
-It’s important to pause and just let go of stress.
-Here are some ways to reboot your mental health: Please login to tell us what you think.Skip to:
+It’s important to pause and let go of stress.
+Here are some ways to reboot your mental health: Have a fantastic year ahead!
+Please login to tell us what you think.Skip to:

 Get a physical check-up